 Our daughters have three weeks left of summer break before they return to school.
 Lexi will be going into Grade 5 and our youngest, Halle, will be going into Grade 1.
 They’ve been by our side all summer and, while it certainly made working from home “interesting”… it’s been a delight watching them grow and learn and become their own unique, quirky selves

 But as the start of school looms on the horizon, we inevitably start to think about what the upcoming year holds in store.
 Which class will they be placed in?
 Will their teachers understand who they are and what they need?
 Will their teachers know what makes them worried?
 What makes them light up?
 What makes them laugh?
 My heart hurts a bit at the thought…

 In the fall, parents must “share” their most treasured possessions with a host of adults; school teachers, dance teachers, coaches… and piano teachers.
 And the only thing that can make letting go easier is letting them go to someone who says, “I really care about your child – please tell me all about them.”

 These thoughts of missing my own children were the impetus for the “Ten Questions About Your Child” email template that we’re sharing in today’s post.
-Not only does it below communicate that you care, but it provides a valuable insight into your newbie student and establishes the expectation that success in piano lessons relies on a “triangle of support” between student, teacher and parent.
+Not only does it communicate that you care, but it provides a valuable insight into your newbie student and establishes the expectation that success in piano lessons relies on a “triangle of support” between student, teacher, and parent.

 The “Ten Questions About Your Child” Piano Studio Email